How Do Transformers Learn to Associate Tokens: Gradient Leading Terms Bring Mechanistic Interpretability: Proofs

 \begin{theorem}[Early Stage Features] Under the setting described, for $s \leq \eta^{-1} \frac{3}{8T^{3/8}}$, for $T \geq 3, |V| \geq 500$, we have that after $s$ gradient descent steps with learning rate $\eta$,

 \end{theorem}

 \begin{proof} We will prove the result by induction.
 The previous lemmas form the base case.
 The first phase will be bounding the deviation of the output from the uniform distribution after $s$ gradient steps.
 To start, we bound the norm of $A_i$, the resulting attention mapping for $X_i$.
-We know from Lemma~\ref{lem:jacob}, that for each row of the attention mapping
+For the $t$th row, define